swarm-game/swarm/README.md

 1. Go get a snack while `stack` downloads a Haskell compiler and all of Swarm's dependencies.
 1. Have fun!
-You probably want to [take a look at the tutorial](TUTORIAL.md) to help get you started.
+At the moment, you probably want to [take a look at the tutorial](TUTORIAL.md) to help get you started.
+Eventually there will be an in-game tutorial.

 Contributing
 ============